 How could a young, healthy woman drop dead of an “everlasting faint”?

-This question was one of the things keeping Mary Jane Heaster, of Greenbrier County, W.Va., from a restful sleep in the winter of 1897, following the late January death of her newlywed daughter, Zona.
+This question was one of the things keeping Mary Jane Heaster, of Greenbrier County, West Virginia, from a restful sleep in the winter of 1897, following the late January death of her newlywed daughter, Zona Heaster Shue.

-Zona’s ghost, the “Greenbrier Ghost,” crept right up to her mother’s bedside and begged to climb in, Mary Jane reported.
-Zona was cold and she had something to tell her mother: It wasn’t a faint that took her; it was murder.
+Zona Heaster Shue’s spirit, now known as the “Greenbrier Ghost,” crept right up to her mother’s bedside and begged to climb in, Mary Jane reported.
+Zona was cold and she had something to tell her mother: It wasn’t a faint that had claimed her life — it was cold-blooded murder.

 What unfolded next is the only documented case of a murderer convicted by the testimony of a ghost.

-The facts: Zona was 23 in Oct.
-1896 when she ran an errand in town and met 37-year-old blacksmith Edward “Trout” Shue.
-The pair married weeks later, despite Mary Jane’s objections, and settled into a house near the blacksmith shop.
+Zona Heaster was 23 years old in October 1896 when she ran an errand in town and met 37-year-old blacksmith Erasmus “Trout” Shue.
+The pair married weeks later, despite Mary Jane’s objections, and settled into a house near Shue’s own blacksmith shop.

-Mary Jane had never liked Trout, and now her dead daughter, she claimed, was visiting her as a ghost and telling her that she’d been right all along about Trout and that he had, in fact, killed her daughter.
+Mary Jane Heaster had never liked Erasmus Shue, and now her dead daughter, she claimed, was visiting her as a ghost and telling her that she’d been right all along about the man — and that he had, in fact, killed her daughter.

-The day she died, Zona’s ghost allegedly said, her husband was angry with her because she had not fixed meat with supper.
-He then struck her and broke her neck.
+The day she died, Zona’s ghost allegedly said, her husband was angry with her because she had not fixed meat with his supper.
+He then brutally attacked her, capping off a marriage rife with abuse, struck her, and broke her neck.

 Mary Jane woke up with a mission and headed straight to the office of Prosecutor John Alfred Preston, who agreed to make inquiries.
-He spoke with Dr. Knapp, who admitted to a not-so-thorough examination and revealed that there were bruises on Zona’s neck.
+He spoke with Dr. Knapp, who admitted to a not-so-thorough examination, and revealed that he had indeed noticed some bruises on Zona’s neck.

 At the same time, townspeople told Preston about Shue’s odd behavior at the wake: He wouldn’t let anyone close to the coffin and he (or someone else) had placed a pillow on one side of her head.